margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Flavors ##
 So many flavors in life.
 There are many ways to taste part of our culture.
-The sweetness of people serving food in a Chinese Restaurant.
-The zest of people dancing in the street.
-THe savor of someone preserving the past essence of America.
-The spiciness of people opening up a new business.
-The relishing of ideas that make us think home and hotel halls.
-The tang in a dance show.
+The sweetness of people serving food in a Chinese Restaurant, the zest of people dancing in the street, the savor of someone preserving the past essence of America, the spiciness of people opening up a new business, the relishing of ideas that make us think home and hotel halls, and the tang in a dance show.

 <br>